CNflysky/RPI_DSI_Displays/README.md

 Various DSI display drivers for the Raspberry PI.
 [Simplified Chinese](https://github.com/CNflysky/RPI_DSI_Drivers/blob/main/README_zh.md)

-# Bug
-After bumping my kernel from 5.10 to 5.15, these drivers are not working anymore.
-Please stay to 5.10.y versions until I figure out what's going on.

 # Why DSI?

 compared from SPI/DPI panels，DSI panels have taken these advantages: